Frequently Asked Questions

 501

-Server does not support the requested functionality, unable to complete request
+Server does not support the requested functionality, cannot complete the request

 502

-As a gateway or proxy, the server received an invalid response from an upstream server while attempting to fulfill the request.
+A server acting as a gateway or proxy received an invalid response from the upstream server while attempting to fulfill the request

 503

-The server is currently unable to handle the client's request due to overload or system maintenance.
-The length of the delay may be included in the server's Retry-After header.
+The server is temporarily unable to handle the client's request due to overload or maintenance.
+The duration of the delay may be included in the server's Retry-After header

 504

-The server, acting as a gateway or proxy, did not receive a timely response from the upstream server.
+A server acting as a gateway or proxy did not receive a timely response from the upstream server

-If you cannot determine the cause of the error, please send a screenshot of this interface to the Official Communication Group for assistance.
+If you can't determine the cause of the error, please screenshot this interface and send it to the official community group for help.

-This inspection method can be used not only to obtain error messages during conversations but also during model testing, knowledge base addition, drawing, etc. In any case, you need to open the debug window first and then perform the request operation to get the request information.
+This inspection method can obtain error information not only during conversations but also when testing models, adding knowledge bases, drawing, etc. In all cases you must open the debug window first and then perform the request operation to capture request information.

 Delimiter usage

-Formula rendering errors/garbled text often occur when formulas contain Chinese content; try switching the formula engine to KateX.
+• Formula rendering errors / garbled text often occur when the formula contains Chinese characters.
+Try switching the formula engine to KaTeX.

-Failed to create knowledge base / Failed to get embedding dimensions
+Unable to create knowledge base / failed to get embedding dimension

-Confirm whether the service provider supports the model or whether the model service status is normal for the service provider.
+Confirm whether the provider supports the model or whether the provider's model service status is normal.

-Model cannot recognize images / Unable to upload or select images
+Model cannot recognize images / cannot upload or select images

-Image recognition models support image file uploads.
-If the model's functionality is not correctly matched, you can find the model in the corresponding service provider's model list, click the settings button after its name, and check the image option.
+Vision-capable models will support image file uploads.
+If the model functionality is not correctly matched, find the model in the provider's model list, click the settings button after its name, and check the image option.

-Specific model information can be found and reviewed with the corresponding service provider.
-Similar to embedding models, models that do not support vision do not need to have image functionality forcibly enabled, and checking the image option will have no effect.
+Detailed model information can be found from the corresponding provider.
+Like embedding models, models that do not support vision do not need to have image functionality forcibly enabled; checking the image option has no effect.

 Last updated